 - An updated resume of paid and/or volunteer work experience

-Applications for Spring 2023 Teacher Education Program start will be taken from the October 1, 2022, priority deadline through the December 1, 2022, final deadline.
-TK20 application selections for Spring 2023 will open in mid-August.
+Applications for Spring 2023 Teacher Education Program start will be taken from the March 1, 2023, priority deadline through the May 1, 2023, final deadline.

 *Additional admissions requirements will apply for students from outside the U.S. or whose native language is not English.

 For graduate programs with teacher licensure (MAT) you will also need to complete the 10-hour field experience and course requirements listed above.
 Find your area of study and contact your program of interest to find specific application information.
 In most cases, you will apply to the:

 Under the direction of the Iowa Board of Educational Examiners, the University of Iowa requires that applicants to the Teacher Education Program complete, document and submit a qualifying 10‐hour school field experience prior to consideration of their application.
 The field experience may be completed in any school district, including districts near the University of Iowa, as well as those in other communities and other states.

 The experience must fit the following parameters:

 - Completed in a classroom setting in the grade range and subject area of the program to which you are applying (K‐6 or 5‐12)

 - Completed in a state‐approved school and under the supervision of a licensed teacher